gear-tech/sails/README.md

 The second option provides you with an option to have your code testable as the generated code depends on the trait which can be easily mocked.

-When it comes to TypeScript, `sails-js` lilbrary can be used to interact with the program.
+When it comes to TypeScript, `sails-js` library can be used to interact with the program.
 Check out [`sails-js` documentation](js/README.md) for more details.

 ## Examples